What to Do If You Have to Give Birth Alone at Home – 7 Handy Tips

 All pregnant ladies are seen to be brimming with excitement as they approach their date of delivery.
 Sometimes, they also feel worried if they will go into labour when they are all by themselves and reaching a hospital is difficult.
-What if you are in a situation where you end up with unplanned home birth?
-You must not feel perturbed and stay calm and heed some simple instructions to go through the emergency delivery safely.
-Some women consider the birth of a child as intimate bonding time and so opt to give birth completely alone.
+What if you are in a situation where you end up with an unplanned home birth?
+You must not feel perturbed but, instead, stay calm and heed some simple instructions to go through the emergency delivery safely.
+Some women consider the birth of a child as intimate bonding time and opt to give birth completely alone.

-Simple Tips for an Emergency Delivery by Yourself at Home
+Simple Tips for an Emergency Delivery By Yourself at Home

 A lady who gives a normal birth, without any complications, does not need any external help as such.
 It is just useful to have someone around to help in case of complications or for encouragement and support.
 In case of an uncomplicated birth, the mother’s body does all the work, most of it being instinctive anyway.
 A healthy normal baby starts breathing on his own.
 Apart from this, the baby doesn’t need any care beyond what his mom can provide herself.

 Many unattended and unassisted births happen which is evidence that women can give birth in the absence of medical professionals.
 Many risks are involved so you must remember that just because you can, does not mean you should.
 Giving birth alone in a bathroom is an empowering experience but not without the risk involved in it.
 Giving birth alone in bed is also not uncommon, provided the mother handles the situation very well.
 Here are a few simple tips for an emergency delivery.

 You first have to gauge that the baby is ready to be delivered and you will not be able to make it to any hospital.
 Assess whether the contractions are frequent, strong and long; an indication of imminent delivery.
 The first baby takes longer than the subsequent ones and so, be mentally ready for the onslaught.

 2. Call an Ambulance